hkuplg/fcore/doc/spec/modules.md

 1. No datatypes and type synonyms are supported in a module file.
 (We are working hard to bring them back.)
-2. Due to same murky parsing issues, the name of a module file must be in all lower case.
+2. Due to some murky parsing issues, the name of a module file must be in all lower case.
 3. No information hiding.
 We are investigating an `exporting` mechanism.